alpkabac/sukima/README.md

 ### Remember
 Command: `!remember [ Your text ]`
-Will insert a message from you at the top of the bot's memory
+Will insert a message containing `[ Your text]` from you at the top of the bot's memory
 Be careful, you if you reuse the `!remember` command it will replace the previous things you remembered
+Also, know that the square brackets `[]` are important for the AI to know that the text is contextual text and not part of the conversation

 ### Also Remember
 Command: `!alsoRemember [ Your text ]`